Heather Stemp

 Heather Stemp has a B.A. in English an M.Ed. in Special Education and 24 years of teaching experience in English, Physical Education, Cooperative Education, and Special Education at the secondary school level.
 For the last six years of her 30-year career, she taught Educational Psychology/ Special Education and Instructional Methods/Classroom Management in the Faculty of Education at Nipissing University.

 When she retired, she decided to shake things up a bit by learning to write historical fiction.
 She wanted to explore her Newfoundland roots, early aviation, and the lives of women who dared to step out of traditional roles.
 In 2014, the first book in her Ginny Ross Series, Amelia and Me, was shortlisted for the Red Cedar Award.
 In 2020, her second book, Under Amelia’s Wing, was shortlisted for the Red Maple Award (Forest of Reading) and the Geoffrey Bilson Award for Historical Fiction for Young People.
-The third book in the series will be released in September, 2023.
+The third book in the series, Beyond Amelia is now available.
 When she is not writing historical novels, Heather writes articles for Downhome Magazine which is published in Saint John’s Newfoundland.

 ADDRESS